El Chavo del Ocho: Critics

 El Chavo rapidly became the most successful show on Channel 8, being one of the few to surpass the viewing quota from Channel 2 in its time.
 Initially, the series was considered "vulgar", even though it counted with a "good dramatic structure".
-Aguirre mentioned that it was qualified as "trash, stupid content".
+Rubén Aguirre mentioned that it was qualified as "trash, stupid content".
 In Colombia, the government sought to forbid the distribution of the series due to their belief that it was "dehumanizing".
 Meanwhile, in Brazil, some executives from the SBT chain qualified it as "not recommendable" for distribution.

 Even though Gómez Bolaños declared that the show was not intended for children as an audience, there are studies that children prefer to view shows that allow "them to relax through laughter", and El Chavo del Ocho was one of those shows that allowed them to do so.
 For Valerio Fuenzalida Fernández, from the Pontifical Catholic University of Chile, many adults "generally have enormous difficulties in evaluating comedy television programs for children, under the prejudice that humor would be a useless and irrelevant distraction, and therefore a waste of time" and would therefore prefer kids to be invested in watching educational shows, which he believed was an incorrect prejudice on their part.

 Violence has been criticized as one of the show's themes.
 In 2008, a survey in Ecuador comprising over 1400 parents and children concluded that Don Ramón's blows to the neighborhood kids and Doña Florinda's slaps to him were a bad influence on the younger audience.
 In the Spanish journal Sphera Pública, Patricia Ávila Muñoz found that it is distinct from the familiar by presenting "isolated characters, and adults who are frequently made fun of by the kids" and that it involves blank comedy.
 She added that the dialogue was "lazy and tasteless" and that the show appeared comparable to The Simpsons, although "presenting one of the possible reflections of society... but minimizing social issues".
 Furthermore, other writers have incorporated prejudice and acts of hostility against the physical stereotypes of certain characters, such as becoming a target of criticism.
 El Chavo always hits Señor Barriga in this way.
 In addition, the other characters frequently ridicule him because of his weight.
-Popis, known for her nasal voice, once caused a parent to act nonconformistally.
-The parent claimed during one of the cast's tours that Popis' speech was a sarcastic poke at children who had the same issue.
+Popis, known for her nasal voice, once caused a parent claimed during one of the cast's tours that the character's speech was a sarcastic poke at children who had the same issue.